 The Seattle University Criminal Justice Fellowship Award provides ten incoming MACJ students with scholarship awards ranging from $2,400-$3,600 per year for two years.
 These scholarships are awarded to incoming students based on merit and need as well as those who are working full or part-time in the criminal justice system.

-The Eugene Corr Scholarship Award, "Corr Scholarship,” is named in honor of Eugene Corr, co-founder of the Seattle University Criminal Justice Department and former Assistant Police Chief of Seattle Police Department.
-It is awarded annually to an incoming MACJ student who is a minority and/or plans to pursue a career in law enforcement after completing the MACJ degree.
-The Corr Scholarship Award is a one-time award of $2,000.00.
+The Eugene Corr Scholarship Award, "Corr Scholarship,” named in honor of Eugene Corr, co-founder of the Seattle University Criminal Justice Department and former Assistant Police Chief of Seattle Police Department.
+It is awarded annually to an incoming MACJ student who is a minority and/or woman employed and/or has previous experience in law enforcement and plans to pursue a career in law enforcement after completing the MACJ degree.
+The Corr scholarship award is a one-time award of $2,000.00.

 The Marion J. Helenkamp Endowed Scholarship in Criminal Justice of $500,000 will provide scholarships to Seattle University Criminal Justice students.
 Marion Helenkamp graduated from Seattle University in 1953 and went on to be the first-ever African American woman lieutenant in the L.A.P.D.
 At Ms. Helenkamp’s passing in 2015, her family donated a portion of her estate to the Seattle University Department of Criminal Justice.
 The Criminal Justice Department awards the approximate $2,500 Marion J. Helenkamp Endowed Scholarship in Criminal Justice annually to multiple undergraduate and graduate students based on need and merit.